Khayr al-Din al-Asadi: Life

 After the defeat of the Ottoman occupation of Syria, he was one of the first to teach Arabic at Farukia School.
 In 1923, he directed the play Independence (original: al-istiqlāl) to cultivate patriotism among students and form a resistance against the French colonization.
-During the play, a piece of gunpowder exploded in his handand that led to the amputation of his hand.
-He quit Farukia School to teach Arabic at Haigazian School.
+During the play, a piece of gunpowder exploded in his hand, and that led to the amputation of his hand.
+He later quit Farukia School to teach Arabic at Haigazian School.

 His father, Sheikh Omar Al Asadi, died in 1940.
 This impacted his life and made him turn to Sufi books such as, Abu al-Najib Suhrawardi, Abu Ishaq al-Shirazi, Ibn Arabi and Al-Hallaj.
 In 1945, Khayr al-Din al-Asadi became ill and decided to give his huge library away to a charity.
-He was persuaded by the then Governor of Aleppo Ihsan al-Sharif, Mayor Majd al-Din al-Jabiri and Director of National Library of Aleppo Omar Abu Risha to submit his library for a sum of money.
+He was persuaded by the then Governor of Aleppo Ihsan al-Sharif, mayor Majd al-Din al-Jabiri and the director of the National Library of Aleppo Omar Abu Risha to entrust his books to the National Library for a sum of money.

 In 1950, he was elected Secretary of Al Adeyat Archaeological Society and remained in that position until his death.

 In 1956, he quit his position as a teacher at the Arab-French Institute during the Suez Crisis against Egypt.

-In 1961, poet Sulaiman al-Issa recommended he be nominated for the State Recognition Award, however, he never received the award during his lifetime.
+In 1961, poet Sulaiman al-Issa recommended that Al-Asadi be nominated for the State Recognition Award, but he never received the award during his lifetime.

 In 1971, he moved to a nursing home in Aleppo and died there on 29 December 1971.

-He was a member of the Arab Writers Union and Al Adeyat Archaeological Society. al-Asadi was interested in collecting antiquities, artifacts, pictures and music recordings, since, in 1951, he began working on his encyclopedia and finished it in 1956, where he continued his scientific expeditions visiting Yugoslavia, Hungary, Bulgaria and Austria.
+Al-Asadi was a member of the Arab Writers Union and Al Adeyat Archaeological Society.
+As he was interested in collecting antiquities, artifacts, pictures and music recordings, in 1951, he began working on his encyclopedia and finished it in 1956, when he continued his scientific expeditions visiting Yugoslavia, Hungary, Bulgaria and Austria.
 He also visited the North African region traveling to Libya, Tunisia, Morocco, and Spain.